ConSol/sakuli/docker/README.md

   ```

 ### More:
-Further Information about the usage of the Sakuli docker containers you find under:
+You can find further information about the usage of Sakuli docker containers here:

 * **[Usage Sakuli Docker Containers](../docs/docker-containers.md)**
 * Publications: